-Another way to access your Experian credit score for free is to sign up to its CreditMatcher service, which is designed to help people shop around to see how they can save money by comparing credit deals based on their financial profile.
+You can access your Experian credit score through a free Experian account.
+This is designed to help people shop around to see how they can save money by comparing credit deals based on their financial profile.

 Once you've signed up, your score will remain free to access, but unlike the paid-for CreditExpert service, you won't be able to see your credit report.

 To be able to access both your Experian credit report and score free forever, you can sign up to the Money Saving Expert Credit Club.

 You can also see how likely you are to be accepted for the best rates on cards and loans and work out how much you can afford to borrow.

 Unlike CreditExpert, you won't receive alerts about any changes to your report.

 Like Experian, Equifax offers a free 30-day trial of its full credit monitoring service.
 It costs £7.95 a month after the free trial.

 Alternatively, you can get your Equifax report and score free for life through ClearScore.

 The company makes it money from commission on products you take out via its website.

-You can access your TransUnion (formerly Callcredit) report and score for free via its Noddle service.
+You can access your TransUnion (formerly Callcredit) report and score for free via its Credit Karma (formerly called Noddle) service.
 This also advertises loans and cards you are likely to be accepted for.

-Signing up to a free trial with CheckMyFile will give you access to all the information held on you by both TransUnion (formerly Callcredit) and Equifax for 30 days.
+Signing up to a free trial with CheckMyFile will give you access to all the information held on you by TransUnion (formerly Callcredit), Experian and Equifax for 30 days.